mikanmi/elephant-backup/README.md

 # elephant-backup
-Elephant Backup backs up your ZFS pool.
+Elephant Backup backs up any ZFS filesystem to one another.